 As a society, we’ve become so accustomed to everything being accessible all the time.
 For example, we turn up at the supermarket unprepared without a shopping bag, so we buy one.
 What would you do if there wasn’t a bag available (reusable or not)?
 You’d have to get into the habit of bringing your own one, or you’d find a box to put your shopping in.

 It’s a slow process.
 There has to be a multi-disciplinary element, where legislation, design and education all need to come together to figure out really quick solutions.

 Hopefully, people can keep up momentum. we are in a spike at the moment, and it’s going to take a lot of energy and a lot of persistence to keep this going, it’s fashionable in a way.

 Do you think old consumer trends and habits can be changed?
 Are they already changing?

 Yes, I think they can be changed and I think they are changing.
 The problem we are having is when people look at the sustainable choice against the affordable choice.
 This is where we face a big challenge.

 I think there are more people out there who would love to be more sustainable, but simply can’t afford to be, and again, that is a societal and governmental problem.

 Unless we find a solution to making sustainability affordable, nothing is going to change.

-Do you think it is possible to design sustainably for an affordable price, or do you think naturally with the territory of being sustainable it is a more expensive process?
+Do you think it is possible to design sustainable products for an affordable price, or do you think it inevitably becomes a more expensive process?

 Learn more about BA (Hons) Design.